 It is almost weird that The Coalition didn’t think of trying this sooner considering how a Gears of War game already comes with everything you need for a turn-based tactics game built-in, particularly the series’s setting.
 The COG home world, Planet Sera, and its war-ravaged environments make the perfect playground with chest-high walls for taking cover, desolate buildings to navigate, and complex open spaces that allows ample opportunity to flank enemies.

 I liked how the obstacles, paths and places to take cover have been designed so the different maps add a maze-like quality to the missions.
-Gears Tactics features several main story missions which focus more on combat and encounters with different kinds of Locust.
+Gears Tactics features several main story missions which focus specifically on combat and encounters with different kinds of Locust.
 Then there are side missions usually defined by a particular modifier, such as an advancing barrage of bombs that fall after every turn, or rescuing human hostages within a limited number of turns.

 The Locust themselves also make excellent material for this kind of game since their AI behaves much like their third-person counterparts.
-Wretches and Tickers for example move fast over large distances, and still focus on flushing units out of cover, whereas Boomers, on the other hand, are the same hulking brutes capable of taking and dishing out tons of damage.
+Wretches and Tickers for example move fast over large distances and still focus on flushing units out of cover, whereas Boomers, on the other hand, are the same hulking brutes capable of taking and dishing out tons of damage.
 May The Divine have mercy on your soul if one gets a clear shot at one of your units.

 If, however, your squad manages to take down a Boomer, a unit gets the opportunity to pick up its absurdly overpowered gun, and you almost feel sorry for the remaining enemy soldiers.
-Besides, the camera’s birds-eye view of firing a Boomshot or a well-placed grenade into a group of encroaching Locust drones somehow makes the infamous Gears of War goriness feel even more viscerally satisfying.
+In fact, the camera’s birds-eye view of firing a Boomshot or a well-placed grenade into a group of encroaching Locust drones somehow makes the infamous Gears of War goriness feel even more viscerally satisfying.

 Still, it is not just the savage way in which you come out on top that makes completing missions so rewarding.
 In the same way as the enemies, the developers have also used the iconic weapons like shotguns, mulchers, and Lancers from the Gears franchise to make up the different character classes.